Origin (Brown novel): Plot

 Edmond Kirsch reveals his discovery with an ostentatious presentation, which is being broadcast worldwide.
 During the presentation Kirsch reveals that he intends to end the age of religion and usher in an age of science.
 However seconds before Kirsch launches the final part of his presentation which is supposed to reveal his actual discovery, Kirsch is assassinated by a quick gun shot.
 Kirsch's killer is Luis Ávila, a former naval admiral introduced to the controversial Palmarian Catholic Church following the deaths of his family in a bombing. Ávila was commissioned by the Regent, a high ranking person from the church.
-Meanwhile, everyone introduced to Kirsch's discovery i.e. the religious leaders Al-Fadl and Köves are killed as well.
+Meanwhile, everyone introduced to Kirsch's discovery, including religious leaders Al-Fadl and Köves, are killed as well.

 Shortly after Kirsch's assassin admiral Ávila escapes and Langdon is introduced to Ambra Vidal, the Guggenheim museum's curator and fiancee of prince Julian and thus Spain's future queen consort.
-Langdon who hadn't yet rid himself of his audio guide, Winston, is informed by the artificial intelligence that it has concluded that Spain's royal palace and therefore prince Julian was behind the assassination.
+Langdon who hadn't yet rid himself of his audio guide, Winston, is informed by the artificial intelligence that it has concluded that Spain's royal palace and therefore Prince Julián was behind the assassination.
 When Ambra is confronted with Winston's theory, she is shocked.
 When her Guardia Real agents want her to immediately make her way towards the royal palace, she decides after short contemplation to flee the crime scene and convinces Langdon to follow her.
 Winston navigates the two towards the exit and away from Ambra's Guardia Real agents.
 Ambra and Langdon conclude that they will do everything in their power in order to still reveal Kirsch's discovery to the public.
-Ambra remembers that Kirsch would launch his revealing online presentation with a 47 digit password -Kirsch's favorite line of poetry.
+Ambra remembers that Kirsch would launch his revealing online presentation with a 47 digit password — Kirsch's favorite line of poetry.
 Winston suggests that they should make their way towards Kirsch's apartment in one of Barcelona's most famous building, Antoni Gaudí's Casa Milà in order to find Kirsch's favorite line of poetry.

 Winston orders an airport shuttle which transports Langdon and Ambra safely under the radar of the Guardia Real to the airport.
 Winston contacts the pilots of Kirsch's private jet and convinces them to in a dramatic maneuver steer the airplane into the airport fence where Ambra and Langdon are waiting and undetected enter the aircraft.